Enable Coordinator Mirroring for Apache Cloudberry

 - Data directories and tablespace directories, if needed, are created

-If you follow the steps described in the Prepare to Deploy and Deploy Cloudberry Database Manually Using RPM Package topics to deploy the cluster, a host for the standby coordinator ( cbdb-standbycoordinator
+If you follow the steps described in the Prepare to Deploy and Deploy Apache Cloudberry Manually Using RPM Package topics to deploy the cluster, a host for the standby coordinator ( cbdb-standbycoordinator) is already configured in the cluster.

 Step 1.
 Enable the standby coordinator

-You need to first enable the standby coordinator using the gpinitstandby
+You need to first enable the standby coordinator using the gpinitstandby utility:

 -